 > Anne Glasspool MSc, PhD, CEnv.
 MIEEM, MIEMA, LEED AP O&M – Director Operations and Project Development

 Annie is a Chartered Environmentalist with more than twenty-five years experience, specialising in biodiversity studies, strategic planning, environmental impact assessment, environmental management, environmental policy development, regulatory compliance, project management, stakeholder consultation, capacity strengthening for environmental NGOs, and alternative energy project development.
-She has served on management, research, advisory, and education committees for a number of NGOs, and as a consultant to the Bermuda Government, where she currently sits on the Marine Resources Board.
+She has served on management, research, advisory, and education committees for a number of NGOs, and as a consultant to the Bermuda Government, where she currently sits on the Marine Resources Board and Climate Change Working Group.
 As Director of Operations and Project Development, Annie is responsible for the development and coordination of all activities associated with the Bermuda Wave Energy Project.

 > Peter Everson – Director of Finance